 — Tom Lehrer

-This means slick graphics that appear to be just slightly off kilter and kitch and deep cut snark about people who make deep cut snarky comments about people who rank social worthiness based on whether or not you can quote Gramsci or Horkheimer or make jokes with punchlines that rest on getting a pun in French that echos Foucault.
+This also means slick graphics that appear to be just slightly off kilter, and kitch and deep cut snark about people who make deep cut snarky comments, about people who rank social worthiness based on whether or not you can quote Gramsci or Horkheimer, or make jokes with punchlines that rest on getting a pun in French that echos Foucault.

 And out of this we get ContraPoints.